timhuisman/css-social-media-buttons/README.md

 **v.1.2.1**

-- Alphabetical order restored / Remove Trailing Whitespace
+- Alphabetical order restored / Remove Trailing Whitespace (thanks [@cafferata](https://github.com/cafferata))
-- Optimizes images: Saved 2,6 KB of 11,1KB
+- Optimizes images: Saved 2,6 KB of 11,1KB (thanks [@cafferata](https://github.com/cafferata))
+- Added an alternative icon for `skype`: the Skype desktop icon.
+- Repositioned both Skype icons to the right column in the sprites.
+- Switched Skype icons: the desktop icon is now the primary icon.
+- Switched Github icons: the Octocat is now the primary icon.
+- Switched Twitter icons: the Twitter bird is now the primary icon.
+- Changed color of _"White"_ (actually `#F1F2F2`) icons to `#fff`;
+- Improved YouTube icons: the word 'Tube' has been made fully transparent.
+- Added button classes to the preview page and image.
+- Changed width of preview page and image to hold eight buttons per row.

 **v.1.2.0**

-- Added two new buttons: Skype (thanks [@AMeijerNL](https://github.com/AMeijerNL)) and iCheckMovies.
+- Added two new buttons: `.skype` (thanks [@AMeijerNL](https://github.com/AMeijerNL)) and `.icheckmovies`.
 - Converted sprite from horizontally to vertically orientated (thanks [@AMeijerNL](https://github.com/AMeijerNL)), for smaller file size and load time.
 - Added pointer cursor to button, so that non-anchor elements have the same visual button behaviour as anchor elements.
 - Added source files for both normal and Retina sprites as Adobe Illustrator files (Vectors!)